pkeller00/HistoKernel/README.md

 This repository contains the code for the following manuscript:

-Anubis: Slide-Level Maximum Mean Discrepancy  Kernels in Computational Pathology, submitted to Nature Machine Intelligence for review.
+Anubis: Maximum Mean Discrepancy Kernels for Whole Slide Images, submitted to Nature Machine Intelligence for review.

 ## Introduction